Android

 When testing in the sandbox environment, set the env property to sandbox.
 You must remove the env property before publishing your production application.

 To generate a requestSignature, see Generate request signatures.
-For a full list of parameters, see About OAuth Authentication.
+For a full list of parameters, see About OAuth authentication.

 Display the Select Bank Widget